eez-open/studio/README.md

 ### Linux

 Download `eezstudio-linux-x64.tar.gz`, unpack and select `eezstudio`.
+Optionally if you experience issue on start with your Linux distribution try to run AppImage version using the `--no-sandbox` options, i.e. `./EEZ-Studio-[version].AppImage --no-sandbox`

 ### Mac